Fitchburg AMC theater was closed last week by order of public health due to rodent issue

-The 18-screen multiplex in Fitchburg was closed temporarily last week by order of the public health department after a rodent sighting, a health official said.
+The 18-screen AMC multiplex movie theater in Fitchburg was closed temporarily last week by order of the public health department after a mouse sighting, a health official said.

 Public Health Madison and Dane County spokeswoman Morgan Finke said her department was notified of a reported rodent sighting at